 2. How can you make sure you are getting the correct change from the store clerk when you buy something?
 Chances are you won't have your calculator in your pocket (or if you do, you won't want your friends to know).
+Tell me how you figure it out.

-Give an example, and help your child to see that there are a number of ways to calculate change: Subtract the cost from the amount you give the clerk, count up from the cost to the amount you give the clerk, count by coins and bills (5, 10, 25, loonie, toonie, etc.) instead of by individual digits, and any other way that makes sense and works.
+Give an example, and help your child to see that there are a number of ways to calculate change: Subtract the cost from the amount you give the clerk, count up from the cost to the amount you give the clerk, count by coins and bills (5, 10, 25, loonie, twoonie, etc.) instead of by individual digits, and any other way that makes sense and works!

 3. When do you think you might need to know the area or length of something?
-Which units would you use to measure it?
+Which units would you use to measure it? mm? cm2? m? km?

-For example, how would you calculate how much paint to buy to cover the walls of your bedroom, or how much lime to buy to line the soccer, baseball or football field.
+Discuss how to calculate how to buy enough paint to cover the walls of your bedroom.
+Discuss the process of planning, visualizing, and calculating where to position bike jumps in the cul de sac.
+Discuss calculating how much lime to buy to line the soccer (or baseball, or football) field, or how much fertilizer to buy to green up the lawn.

-4. Where do you think using a bar graph, circle graph or line graph would be helpful?
-Have you ever seen these graphs in a magazine or newspaper, or around town?
+4. Where do you think using a bar graph, circle graph, or line graph to show some information would be helpful?
+Have you ever seen these graphs at home, in a magazine or newspaper, or around town?